Carter Hart: Early life

 Hart was born on August 13, 1998, in Sherwood Park, Alberta, to Shauna and John Hart.
-He originally wanted to be a forward like his father, who played for the NAIT Ooks, but found that he enjoyed making saves more than scoring goals.
+He originally wanted to be a forward like his father, who played for the Northern Alberta Institute of Technology Ooks, but found that he enjoyed making saves more than scoring goals.

 His parents hired sport psychologist John Stevenson, who previously worked with NHL player Braden Holtby, as a goaltender coach when Hart was ten years old.
 From a young age, he idolized goaltender Carey Price of the Montreal Canadiens, later admitting to be star struck the first time he faced Price in an NHL game.